gohugoio/hugo/content/en/commands/hugo_mod_clean.md

 ### Options

 ```
       --all                 clean entire module cache
+  -b, --baseURL string      hostname (and path) to the root, e.g. https://spf13.com/
+      --cacheDir string     filesystem path to cache directory.
+Defaults: $TMPDIR/hugo_cache/
+  -c, --contentDir string   filesystem path to content directory
   -h, --help                help for clean
       --pattern string      pattern matching module paths to clean (all if not set), e.g. "**hugo*"
+  -t, --theme strings       themes to use (located in /themes/THEMENAME/)
 ```

 ### Options inherited from parent commands